AdobeDocs/adobe-io-events/src/pages/guides/using/indesign-apis/idcs-events-data-stream-setup.md

 ## Introduction

 InDesign APIs events provide all the job processing details, similar to those shown in the status calls of InDesign APIs.
 However, InDesign APIs events are more comprehensive and real-time, unlike the status calls which only include "not-started," "running," "completed," and "failed" statuses.

-## Setup events browsing/listening in InDesign APIs

-InDesign APIs are currently in Beta thus cannot be enabled without a PreRelease agreement.
-After a PreRelease agreement is in place, you should be able to see InDesign APIs (Beta) - Firefly Services events tile in developer console.

 ## Setup Adobe I/O